cnguyen-uk/An-Introduction-to-SQL/README.md

 FROM table_name;
 ```

 The `AS` command is used to alias (i.e. rename) columns or tables.
 The returned result set will reflect this alias.
-For example, in the following first statement, `column_name` will be returned as `new_name`.
+For example, in the following first statement, `column_name` will be returned as `new_name`:

 ```SQL
 SELECT column_name AS new_name